 Things might get overboard with you while having Korean food.
-Not only that the taste is something off for your preference, you can also have to try using utensils and plates made out of metal (or sometimes, ceramics).
+Not only that the taste is something off for your preference, but you can also have to try using utensils and plates made out of metal (or sometimes, ceramics).

 The most challenging part as well is this: the chopsticks, considering they are metal that made them very odd, they are also flat.
-That is why if I bring my friends with me they always request for the usual wooden chopsticks and a fork.
+That is why if I bring my friends with me they always request the usual wooden chopsticks and a fork.

 5) “So, that’s how they taste and look like”